ChickenProp/chickenprop.github.com/drafts/how-tall-is-the-shard.md

 [^first]: Not the first thing I actually did, but I feel a bit embarrassed I didn't think of it sooner.

-Skyscraperpage lists the source for the height as http://www.the-shard.com, and [the about page](https://www.the-shard.com/about/) on that site says: "How tall is The Shard?
+Skyscraperpage lists the source for the height as <http://www.the-shard.com>, and [the about page](https://www.the-shard.com/about/) on that site says: "How tall is The Shard?
 The Shard is 309.6 metres, or 1,016 feet, high and is Western Europe's tallest building."
 You'd certainly expect the Shard's official webpage to be right about this, but also it says "high" not "tall" so it could be a misdirect.

 Next[^next], does Maher have any sources?
-For 306 m tallness he just says "most sources" give that figure, which seems wrong to me.
+For 306 m tallness he just says "most sources" give that figure.
 For 3 m above sea level, I think that comes from its height at the top.
 He quotes someone at Ordnance Survey saying the top of the Shard is 308.9 m above sea level, which gives around 3 m for the base.

 [^next]: Also not actually next.